Alpengirl Summer Camp Packing List & Gear Info

 - No worries, campers don't go backpacking with all of the gear they bring to camp.
 Campers will carry a limited and select number of items (sleeping bag, pad, essential clothing, and a portion of tent and food) during the backpacking days of the itinerary.
 All extra gear is left behind in the locked camp vehicle during backpacking.

-- If traveling by plane to camp, it’s a good idea to bring a large clear heavy duty plastic bag with you to the airport and ask to have your checked backpack bagged in the plastic bag after inspection.
-This is especially important if you have attached gear to the outside of the backpack.
-Or, alternatively, you could pack your big backpack in a large soft-sided duffel bag to protect your backpack and it’s contents.
+- If traveling by plane to camp, it’s a good idea to pack your big backpack in a large soft-sided duffel bag to protect your backpack and it’s contents (especially important if gear is attached on outside).

 - NO suitcases or hard sided cases allowed - don’t bring them, we have no room for their storage during camp.